Going further in Myanmar

 Going further to address drug policy

-Community leaders from the Global South have asked us to address an issue that is rarely considered by development organisations despite its impact on people and the planet – the current approach to drug prohibition.
+We speak out on an issue that is rarely considered by development organizations despite its impact on people and the planet – the current approach to drug prohibition.

 We are advocating to ensure that governments and policymakers consider these priorities as they explore legal regulation of drugs.
 You can see these priorities presented in graphic form below.